geo-martino/aiorequestful/docs/guides/request.rst

 We set the ``count`` value to ``3`` for 3 retries and all other values to ``0`` to ensure there is no wait time between these retries.

-Should we wish to add some time between each retry, we can do the following.
+Should we wish to add some time between each retry, we can do the following:

 .. literalinclude:: scripts/request/timer.py
    :language: Python
    :start-after: # ASSIGNMENT - RETRY WITH TIME
    :end-before: # END

-This will now add 0.2 seconds between each unsuccessful request, waiting 0.6 seconds before the final retry for example.
+This will now add 0.2 seconds between each unsuccessful request, waiting 0.6 seconds before the final retry.

 This timer is generated as new for each new request so any increase in time **does not carry through to future requests**.